Stock events for Liberty Latin America Ltd. (LILAK)

 Overview of Liberty Latin America Ltd.’s business

-Liberty Latin America Ltd. (LILAK) is a telecommunications company providing communications and entertainment services across Latin America and the Caribbean.
-It offers digital video, high-speed broadband internet, fixed-line telephony, and mobile services for residential and business customers.
-The company also provides enterprise-grade connectivity, data center, hosting, managed solutions, and IT solutions.
-Liberty Latin America manages an extensive subsea and terrestrial fiber optic cable network and operates under brands like BTC, Flow, Liberty, and Más Móvil.
+Liberty Latin America Ltd. (LILAK) is a telecommunications company providing fixed, mobile, and subsea services to residential and business customers in Latin America and the Caribbean.
+It offers digital video, broadband internet, fixed-line telephony, and mobile services to residential customers.
+For business customers, it provides enterprise-grade connectivity, data center, hosting, managed solutions, and IT solutions.
+The company operates a fiber optic cable network connecting 30 to 40 markets and is headquartered in Hamilton, Bermuda.

 LILAK’s Geographic footprint

-Liberty Latin America Ltd. operates in over 20 countries across Latin America and the Caribbean, including Puerto Rico, Panama, Costa Rica, Jamaica, the Bahamas, Trinidad and Tobago, Barbados, Curacao, and Chile.
-Its reportable segments include C&W Caribbean and Networks, C&W Panama, VTR, Liberty Puerto Rico, and Liberty Costa Rica.
+Liberty Latin America operates in over 20 countries across Latin America and the Caribbean, including Puerto Rico, Panama, Costa Rica, Jamaica, and Chile.
+Key operating segments include C&W Caribbean, C&W Panama, Liberty Networks, Liberty Puerto Rico, Liberty Costa Rica, and VTR (Chile).
+The C&W Caribbean and Liberty Puerto Rico segments generate the majority of the company's revenue.

 LILAK Corporate Image Assessment